Oipipa/phynjo/README.md

 ## What's the main simulation?

-The example in `Main.hs` simulates a simple gravitational three-body system for one timestep using both Euler and Leapfrog integration methods, and prints out the resulting positions and momenta.
+The example in `Main.hs` simulates a simple gravitational setup of two bodies.
+Energy and momentum conservation is there and the values are plausible.